mendix/docs/content/en/docs/refguide/version-control/using-version-control-in-studio-pro.md

 We advise you to always commit and update inside Studio Pro because in this way useful metadata is added to your revisions.
 Studio Pro has ways to recover from external updates or merges but it is best to not depend on that.

-### 9.1 TortoiseSVN & Subclipse {#tortoisesvn-subclipse}
+### 9.1 External tools {#external-tools}

-If you are doing more advanced changes to files, like adding Java actions or resources to your app, you will have to install TortoiseSVN on your computer and perform some operations yourself.
-You can download it for free at [https://tortoisesvn.net/](https://tortoisesvn.net/).
+If you are doing more advanced changes to files, like adding Java actions or resources to your app, you will have to install a separate tool on your computer and perform some operations yourself.
+When using SVN, use TortoiseSVN [https://tortoisesvn.net/](https://tortoisesvn.net/).
+When using Git, use TortoiseGit [https://tortoisegit.org/](https://tortoisegit.org/).
+Both can be downloaded for free.

 {{% alert color="warning" %}}
 Mendix Studio Pro uses the Subversion 1.9 working copy.
 Previous versions of the Mendix Desktop Modeler used a Subversion 1.7 working copy.
 These working copy versions **are not compatible**.